Dental Health After Pediatric Cancer Therapy

 What is the risk?

-Dental problems can occur at any time, from weeks to years after treatment.
-They can include:
+Dental problems can happen at any time, from weeks to years after treatment.
+Some dental problems may be:

 - If treatment happened before your permanent teeth came in, these teeth may not develop or come in.

-- Problems with enamel such as discoloration or grooves in the teeth.
+- Problems with enamel, like changes in color, easy staining, or grooves in the teeth.

 - Small teeth.